rishabh-parekh/Diversity-Archive/README.md

 I expected to find a strong correlation between increased policing and racial profiling in conservative regions, compared to liberal regions.
 I am assuming that political ideology is related to increased police brutality.
 Additionally, I am assuming that data from the largest cities in a state, is representative of the entire state - which may not be accurate.

+# Mission

+This website is for educational purposes only.
+It highlights a number of efforts being made to improve the police and justice system across the United States.
+It will be home to shared blog posts, educational content, and personal research endeavors surroduing policing in the United States.

+# Data

 # Important Links/Information about Police Protests
 - [https://www.aclu.org/issues/criminal-law-reform/reforming-police/police-excessive-force]
 - [https://www.nytimes.com/topic/subject/police-brutality-misconduct-and-shootings]